Therapy

 Expert Witness Conference 2022 (Webinar)

-March - September 2023 Family Relations Institute
+March 2023 – January 2024 Family Relations Institute

-Adult Attachment Interview training (18 days)
+Adult Attachment Interview training (18 days teaching, plus seminars, independent study and case work)

 Research & Publications